 There are times when one needs a machine instruction that does nothing (e.g. to deal with certain timing issues connected with the pipeline, which will be discussed later.)
 There are a wide variety of instructions that could be used for this purpose - e.g. any R-Type instruction with a rd = \$0 would work, since attempting to store a result in \$0 is legal but ignored.
-The assembler translates nop as sll \$0, \$0, 0 - which is a word of all 0's.
+The assembler translates nop as \$11 \$0, \$0, 0 - which is a word of all 0's.

-Memory loads and stores from/to a variable (1w, 1h, 1hu, 1b, 1bu, sw, sh, sb).
+Memory loads and stores from/to a variable (lw, lh, lhu, lb, lbu, sw, sh, sb).